-1.3 Request for Services: Any request for service made by the Client to Contractor.
-Request for Services include all requests for service placed verbally, electronically or in writing and include requests communicated by telephone, email, fax, mail, courier or in-person.
-Requests for Services may directly reference estimates, proposals or published service descriptions provided by Contractor or may be service requests or work descriptions originated by Client.
+1.3 Request for Services: Any request for service made by the Client to the Contractor.
+Request for Services includes all service requests placed verbally, electronically, or in writing and includes requests communicated by telephone, email, fax, mail, courier, or in-person.
+Requests for Services may directly reference estimates, proposals, or published service descriptions provided by the Contractor or may be service requests or work descriptions originated by the Client.

 1.4 Change Request: An addendum or additional service request sent from the Client and referencing a current Project.

 1.5 Project: The Services and Deliverables to be provided to the Client.